Working Together Well Requires a Process

 After our exploratory call, if you’ve informed me you’re still exploring opportunities to work with other experts, I provide a one-page or shorter working quote (which means it is subject to change based on new information from you).
 Similar to a Statement of Work, this working quote it provides an overview of what you can receive from me and is very much dependent on our exploratory call.
-This sample working quote provides you an idea of what to expect from this part of the process.
+This sample working quote gives you an idea of what to expect from this part of the process.

 As you can see by the example, not only is the quote based on our exploratory call, it will give you an idea of what the rate(s) for my services will be and what I can offer you for that investment.
 However, I prefer to provide a single-page quote based on your stated budget.
 Without your budget, it will be difficult to quote your investment in my services accurately.
 Like the calls, the working quote provides no strategic advice, and I won’t try to pitch you enhanced services you haven’t requested.